 The converter also has the ability to store oxygen.
-The powertrain control module (PCM) has the capability to monitor this process by using a heated oxygen sensor (HO2S) which is in the exhaust stream past the 3-way catalytic converter.
-The HO2S produces an output signal which indicates the oxygen storage capacity of the catalyst.
+The powertrain control module (PCM) has the capability to monitor this process by using a heated oxygen sensor which is in the exhaust stream past the 3-way catalytic converter.
+This is normally sensor 2 bank 2.
+The HO2S sensor produces an output signal which indicates the oxygen storage capacity of the catalyst.
 This indicates the catalysts ability to convert the exhaust emissions effectively.
 The PCM monitors the catalyst efficiency by first allowing the catalyst to heat, waiting for a stabilization period while the engine is idling.
-Then, the PCM adds and removes the fuel while monitoring the reaction of the HO2S.
+Then the PCM adds and removes the fuel while monitoring the reaction of the HO2S.

-When the catalyst is functioning properly, the HO2S 2 response to the extra fuel is slow compared to the O2S 1.
+When the catalyst is functioning properly, the oxygen sensor # 2 response to the extra fuel is slow compared to the oxygen sensor #1.
 When the HO2S 2 response is close to that of the O2S 1, the oxygen storage capability or efficiency of the catalyst is considered to be bad and the malfunction indicator lamp (MIL) will illuminate and set a code P0420.